king-ali/RNNoise/README.md

 # Rnnoise window

-RNNoise is a noise suppression library based on a recurrent neural network
+RNNoise is a noise suppression library based on a recurrent neural network.
+Rnnoise provides high quality real-time noise suppression that can run smoothly on mobiles and browsers.

 ## Demo